 Non-uniform employees hired after January 1, 2011 are enrolled in the Township's defined benefit cash balance pension plan.
 Employees are not permitted to contribute to the plan.
 The Township will contribute at least annually an amount equal to seven (7%) of each employee's salary provided however, that the maximum annual contribution for any employee shall not exceed \$ 3,200.
-During 2018, Township contributions to the plan totaled \$ 46,594.
-The assets for this plan are part of the assets of the non-uniform pension plan.
-The accumulated balance is included as part of the total pension liability for the non-uniform plan and was \$ 122,542 at December 31, 2018.
+During 2019, Township contributions to the plan totaled \$ 52,542.